SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 3 — 12.04.2026: Starting to Model

-I started simple.
-I clicked on [this](https://www.youtube.com/watch?v=io4S9amExNM&t=1s) video of Rowan, who I definitely an engineer (critiques may argue).
-I watched it full, tried to understand the carriage this time, specifically, how it moves, and the assembly of the X and Y axis leg and the linear guides, and of course the confusion linear belts.
-I went to his Patreon and downloaded the Fusion file.
-Thank God he uses Autodesk Fusion, just like me.
-I now better understood everything.

-I officially created my project on Fusion, then.
-And, of course, I totally copied pasted Rowan's model, to modify for my needs.
-I am of course going to model the thing myself, but with that inspiration.
-I studied primarily the linear guide on the main rail and the 2040 aluminium extrusion.

-So, here's the plan.
-Rudmin has used two linear axes for the X, Y and Z (on both), which looks cleaner and minimalist.
-Rowan made a different approach by adding in a carriage that independently controlled the X and Y axes legs.
-I thought of going by Rowan's design as it looked cooler, and with that, I am also going to use ball screw for the main axis!
-I am planning to make it on 1 metre rail!

-Now, to source my parts, I am going to use only JLCMC because there are tons of options, configurations and customization available.
+I started by rewatching [Rowan's video](https://www.youtube.com/watch?v=io4S9amExNM&t=1s) from start to finish, this time specifically tracing the carriage assembly — how it moves, how the X and Y axis legs are attached, and where the belts actually run.
+He has a Patreon with the Fusion file, which I downloaded and used as a structural reference.
+Not copied wholesale — just as a baseline to understand what I'd be modifying.

+I then created the project in Fusion and imported the relevant reference geometry.

+The plan at this point: follow Rowan's carriage approach (independently driven X and Y axes), but substitute a ball screw for the main axis, on a 1 metre rail.

 I started with the 4040 T-slot aluminium extrusions.
-I read the [datasheets](https://drive.google.com/file/d/1X2043j8HutSmY2QTKigUobWLhu9sI9k2/view?usp=sharing) again for 2 minutes and downloaded the STEP files for [TXCL-H7-4040E-L1000](https://jlcmc.com/product/s/T01/TXCL/extruded-aluminum-t-slot-40-series(eu)-8mm-slot-width?k=TXCL-H7-4040E-L1000&productModelNumber=TXCL-H7-4040E-L%5B50~6000%2F0.1%5D).
-Just look at the price of that!
-Just $8.9920.
-It is so cheap!
-I added two of them to cart.
+I re-read the [datasheets](https://drive.google.com/file/d/1X2043j8HutSmY2QTKigUobWLhu9sI9k2/view?usp=sharing) and downloaded the STEP files for [TXCL-H7-4040E-L1000](https://jlcmc.com/product/s/T01/TXCL/extruded-aluminum-t-slot-40-series(eu)-8mm-slot-width?k=TXCL-H7-4040E-L1000&productModelNumber=TXCL-H7-4040E-L%5B50~6000%2F0.1%5D) from JLCMC — $8.99 each, which is reasonable.
+Added two to cart.

-I then went for the Ball Screw.
-There were a lot of options, and this time I thoroughly had to read the datasheet this time before making choices.
-I finally chose BSUF-C7-20-5-L640-F30-P12, and then I added it to cart and downloaded the STEP file.
+Then the Ball Screw.
+After reading the datasheet, I settled on BSUF-C7-20-5-L640-F30-P12, added it to cart and downloaded the STEP file.

-I did the same with the linear guides.
-I read the datasheet and chose E-BMN15H-2-L1000-ZF-C-E20, added two of them to cart and downloaded the STEP file.
+Same process for the linear guides — chose E-BMN15H-2-L1000-ZF-C-E20, two of them added and downloaded.

-Then, I did a smart move.
-To have a rough idea about how my PATRA would look, I downloaded the [Meca500-CAD-model](https://www.3dfindit.com/en/digitaltwin/meca500-assembled?path=mecademic%2Findustrial20robotic20arms%2Fmeca50020six-axis20robot20arm%2Fmeca50020assembled.prj&mident=%7Bmecademic%2Findustrial20robotic20arms%2Fmeca50020six-axis20robot20arm%2Fmeca50020assembled.prj%7D%2C013+%7BLINEID%3D10%7D++%7BNB%3DMeca500+Assembly+simple%7D%2C%7BORDERNO%3DMeca500+Assembly+simple%7D%2C%7BMOUNTING%3Dany+orientation%7D%2C%7BPAYLOAD%3D0.5+kg+rated+%28max.+1+kg%29%7D%2C%7BREACH%3D260+mm+%28see+diagram+below%29%7D%2C%7BWEIGHT%3D4.5+kg%7D%2C%7BNAME%3DMeca500+Assembly+simple%7D%2C%7BSOURCEURL%3Dhttps%3A%2F%2Fwww.mecademic.com%2Fen%2Fdownloads%7D) from 3Dfindit.
-Again, I will model by myself, but this is just an inspiration; for now it is just a reference.
-But out of curiosity, I read the [official docs](https://resources.mecademic.com/en/doc/MC-OM-MECA500/11.1/mc-om-meca500.pdf) on MC-OM-MECA500 from Mecademic.

-I brought it all together and after the work of about half an hour, basically this is how it looks!
+As a sizing reference, I downloaded the [Meca500 CAD model](https://www.3dfindit.com/en/digitaltwin/meca500-assembled?path=mecademic%2Findustrial20robotic20arms%2Fmeca50020six-axis20robot20arm%2Fmeca50020assembled.prj&mident=%7Bmecademic%2Findustrial20robotic20arms%2Fmeca50020six-axis20robot20arm%2Fmeca50020assembled.prj%7D%2C013+%7BLINEID%3D10%7D++%7BNB%3DMeca500+Assembly+simple%7D%2C%7BORDERNO%3DMeca500+Assembly+simple%7D%2C%7BMOUNTING%3Dany+orientation%7D%2C%7BPAYLOAD%3D0.5+kg+rated+%28max.+1+kg%29%7D%2C%7BREACH%3D260+mm+%28see+diagram+below%29%7D%2C%7BWEIGHT%3D4.5+kg%7D%2C%7BNAME%3DMeca500+Assembly+simple%7D%2C%7BSOURCEURL%3Dhttps%3A%2F%2Fwww.mecademic.com%2Fen%2Fdownloads%7D) from 3Dfindit, and skimmed the [official documentation](https://resources.mecademic.com/en/doc/MC-OM-MECA500/11.1/mc-om-meca500.pdf).
+This wasn't for replication — it was just useful to have accurate geometry in the assembly to check proportions.

+After roughly half an hour of assembly:

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/ae1e4371-f2ac-4b45-ac44-78ecef0699c0" />

-But unfortunately, my excitement was totally killed after looking at the shipping costs.
-I was totally devastated.
-It reached more than $200 in shipping alone even in the cheapest options.
-I am sorry I deleted the cart, so I have no proof, but I learned one really important thing, I just can't use JLCMC for this as there are also customs that I will have to cover, and will make the overall cost a lot high!

-I chose to keep the rail at 600 mm and keep the travel length at 500 mm.
-This rose a lot of problems:

-* Firstly, the TriTeron had to be scaled at least 1.5 times to make sure that the Meca500 remains in a perfect size, with no scaling down.
-* Secondly, the TriTeron will have very less space to move if I scaled the TriTeron, and kept the travel length at 500 mm.
-* Thirdly, the TriTeron looks quite ugly.

-Now, I have two things to do now:

-1. Scale everything down, including the arm, and use 500 mm rail.
-2. Get relieved from the stress by ignoring the rails, and actually working on the carriage.

-I first, scaled everything down, including the arm.
-I literally spend an hour making adjustments related to the arm placement, and more importantly, seeing that if I can even make the arm smaller in real life.
+Then came the cost check.
+Shipping from JLCMC alone was over $200 even on the cheapest option, before customs.
+At 35–50% customs on top, this approach was clearly unworkable for the budget.
+Deleted the cart, noted the lesson: source locally wherever possible.

+Dropping the 1 metre rail brought its own constraints.
+With 500 mm usable travel, the TriTeron needed to be scaled up to preserve the arm's proportions — and that scaling introduced two problems.
+First, the robot looked disproportionate.
+Second, the available travel was now borderline inadequate for the scaled frame.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/19ec1236-b435-48a9-bfb8-c7fb5c37ef8a" />

-I really wanted to keep my arm at the exact size of Meca500, I really don't want to do this.
-For continuing the option two, I had to go to JLCMC, and individually choose smaller variants of each part, making sure the usable length remains at 500 mm.
-And after three hours of endless modelling, this is what I got:
+I spent another three hours iterating — trying smaller JLCMC variants, adjusting the usable length to keep costs down:

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/51f2d2e0-dca3-43d2-9c9e-54db52e20baf" />

-It just looks weird.
-I have to have a better solution to this!
-But still, this is quite expensive.
-But surely this is cheaper than the 1 metre travel length one.

-Now, I am really tired after all of this.

-I chose the second step, for the time being.
-I was so disappointed by how it looked, I literally deleted all of the things I imported from JLCMC, to continue fresh.
-What I basically did was that unlike Rowan's design, I am going to make the carriage completely independent, so I will add motors separately to the carriage.
-For that, I extended the base of the carriage and for that I used extrusions on the frontmost face, and modified the design, making it possible to make the rails wide and to let me use ball screw.
-So, I continued modelling for more hours and this was the result.
+The proportions weren't working.
+I took a step back and reconsidered the carriage architecture itself.
+Instead of following Rowan's design where the motors are remote and belt-driven to the carriage, I tried making the carriage self-contained — motors mounted directly on it, freeing up the rail geometry.
+This meant extending the carriage base using extrusions on the front face and rethinking the drive path.

+After more hours of iteration:

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/28d18e54-e5e2-471f-a430-8d8cc5a90f1b" />

-If you want a rough picture of how I did the CAD throughout today, [here](https://drive.google.com/file/d/17hyzQvfrPkSDDIoYjY-ttWvvfYUGDrAG/view?usp=sharing) is a timelapse-like video, where I have smartly exploited the Fusion Timeline.
-I'm glad Fusion is parametric.
+For a rough picture of how I did the CAD throughout today, [here](https://drive.google.com/file/d/17hyzQvfrPkSDDIoYjY-ttWvvfYUGDrAG/view?usp=sharing) is a timelapse-like video, exploiting the Fusion Timeline.
+Fusion being parametric saved a lot of time here.

-Well, in this one single day, I did so much (at least for me) due to my dedication and curiosity.
-I really hope this pays of well.

 **Total time spent: 7h 22m**